Buffalo Food Poisoning Lawyer

 According to the United States Food & Drug Administration (FDA), every year an estimated 1 in every 6 Americans will be affected by food poisoning.
 48 million people will get sick this year.
 More importantly, nearly 128,000 Americans will be hospitalized and 3,000 will die.

-Jed Dietrich, Esq and his team of seasoned lawyers and paralegals at the Dietrich Law Firm P.C. are experienced in handling food poisoning injury claims in Buffalo and throughout the United States.
+Jed Dietrich, Esq and his team of seasoned Buffalo food poisoning lawyers and paralegals at the Dietrich Law Firm P.C. are experienced in handling foodborne illness and poisoning injury claims in Buffalo and throughout the United States.
 We can assist you in evaluating whether your sickness was caused by food poisoning.